 Bad moods don’t have an adverse effect on everyone to the same degree.
 The crucial difference seems to be how much people see that there can be value, meaning and even satisfaction in bad moods—those who appreciate this tend to suffer fewer ill effects from the supposedly dark sides of the psyche.

-In other words having positive attitude toward a bad mood makes a difference.
+In other words, having a positive attitude toward a bad mood makes a difference.

 Related research highlights the benefits of a good cry.
 In a study, those who believed welling up with tears is a good way to relieve emotions felt better later on after watching and weeping through a sad movie.